ChengTang62/curb-detection/README.md

 <img src="images/projected_z.png" alt="projected_intensity.png" width="100%"/>
 <!-- ![projected_z.png](images/projected_z.png?raw=true "Projected 2D image according to z value") -->

-extracted crubs and draw on the original image: \
+extracted curbs and draw on the original image: \
 ![labelled_z.png](images/labelled_z.png?raw=true "labelled_z.png")

 > **_INFO:_**  If segmenting point cloud directly is not feasible, functions in "crop_cloud.cpp" can also be used to crop point cloud programmatically.
 It takes a quadrilateral‘s four coordinates (for x and y axis only) and save the cropped point cloud into a file called "cropped_pcd.pcd".

-Please make sure to have cmake and anaconda installed.
+Please make sure to have CMake and Anaconda installed.

 > **_NOTE:_**  For simplicity sake the program is currently split into two parts for point cloud and image processing respectively; this should be revised in the future.